Advertisement

 Tip 3: Adapt your cat’s diet

-However, be careful not to give too much food to your indoor cat or cat who will spend more time indoors, it is actually the opposite that will happen: Your cat will have less activity and he can gain weight during the winter.
+However, be careful not to give too much food to your indoor cat or a cat who will spend more time indoors, it is actually the opposite that will happen: Your cat will have less activity and he can gain weight during the winter.

 Tip 4: Dry your cat when it comes home